 Day 3: by the third day, tiny white-blue spots may be seen inside the mouth, which may have a fine red circle around them.
 These are called Koplik’s spots and are unique to measles.

 Days 3 to 5: after 3 to 5 days a blotchy, flat red rash appears.
 It usually starts behind the ears and then spreads to the face, body and then the arms and legs.
 The rash may or may not be itchy.
 This looks different to the rash associated with chicken pox as there is no change to the skin structure; the rash is ‘under’ the skin.
 The child is usually most unwell for the first day or two after the rash starts.

 Measles is often a serious disease that can lead to complications in up to one-third of people affected.
-Complications include ear infections, pneumonia and swelling of the brain.
+Complications include ear infections, diarrhoea, pneumonia and swelling of the brain.
 Sometimes measles can be fatal or lead to permanent brain damage.

 Measles during pregnancy can cause miscarriage, premature labour and low birth weight in babies.

 There is no specific treatment available for measles (other than relieving the symptoms) so preventing it by immunisation is very important.
 Australia’s National Immunisation Program includes the free measles vaccine in its measles–mumps–rubella (MMR) vaccine.

 Children who are immunised according to the National Immunisation Program schedule receive the MMR vaccine at age 12 months and then the MMRV vaccine (which also protects against varicella – chickenpox) at 18 months.
 The chances of complications from a MMR vaccine have been shown to be much lower than the chances of developing complications from measles itself.

 See Your Pharmacist or Medical Professional

 You should always see your doctor if you think your child has measles.

 - is having trouble breathing